pranav-ganesh/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Displaying a person
+### Displaying a contact

 1. Displaying a contact while all contacts are being shown

-    1. Prerequisites: List all persons using the `list` command.
+    1. Prerequisites: List all contacts using the `list` command.

     1. Test case: `display 2`<br>
         Expected: Second contact is displayed from the list.